mhostetter/galois/docs/tutorials/constructing_fields.rst

 Galois field array dtypes
 -------------------------

-Galois field arrays support all integer dtypes, presuming the data type.
+Galois field arrays support all signed and unsigned integer dtypes, presuming the data type can store values in :math:`[0, p^m)`.

+.. ipython:: python

+   GF = galois.GF_factory(7, 1)
+   a = GF.Random(10); a

+   # Type cast an existing Galois field array to a different dtype
+   a.astype(np.uint8)

+   # Explicitly create a Galois field array with a specific dtype
+   b = GF.Random(10, dtype=np.uint8); b